Everything Texans Should Know About Elderly Assistance for Home Repairs

 Elder Options of Texas is an online hub for senior citizen resources in Texas.
 You can log on to the website and input your region to find all kinds of resources for local senior living.

-For example, Seniors living in the Dallas area can find reverse mortgage lenders in the area through the site.
+For example, the site allows seniors to find reverse mortgage resources.
 Using a reverse mortgage, senior homeowners can take cash out of their home equity to fund any needed home repairs.

 Here’s how to find home repair help for seniors in these major Texas counties.